IUSmusic/SolarSynth/README.md

 ## License

-This repository is provided under the **I/US SolarSynth Demo Personal Use License 1.1**.
+This repository is provided under the **I/US SolarSynth Demo Personal Use License 1.2**.

-It is a personal-use demo license rather than an open-source license.
 See `LICENSE.txt` for the full license text and usage terms.